2e0byo/spreadsheets/docs/exercises/overtime.md

 Overtime is paid at 177% his hourly rate (which is still £25/hour after tax).
 Make a calculator spreadsheet where Bob can enter an amount of hours and be told how much he will earn.

+!!!
+Tip

+    Parametrise your calculation.  (i.e. put the overtime rate in a cell where it can be modified.)

+    Use invariant referencing with `$` so you can drag-complete multiple lines.

+???
+Help

+    If stuck, think about what you want the output to look like.
+Make a mockup.
+    Then think about where the numbers come from, and replace them with calculations.

+    If you need to, review the sections on spreadsheet maths and formulas.